-- Spring 2017 Registration is open
+- Spring 2017 Registration is open for EMT and Paramedic classes

 - EMTS Academy is located at Texas State University's Round Rock Campus